Refinery29 Loves: Everything To See & Shop In July

 Welcome to Refinery29 Loves, the monthly news bulletin where you’ll find the best things to shop and see in fashion and beauty right now.

-On the beauty side of things, life is looking just as fun, with glowy SPF skin tints, loose lob haircuts and brightly coloured manicures among the most sought-after looks of the summer.
-Plus, if Wimbledon hasn’t got you hyped for sports season, perhaps the arrival of Serena Williams’ latest venture (and its tennis ball-inspired, highlighter yellow products), Wyn Beauty, will.
+On the beauty side of things, life is looking just as fun, with glowy SPF skin tints, loose lob haircuts, and brightly colored manicures among the most sought-after looks of the summer.

 For a look at everything we have our eye on in the fashion and beauty space this July, click through the slideshow ahead…